nikolayk812/genai-go/07-rag/README.md

 ## Code Explanation

-The code in `main.go` sets up and runs two containerized Ollama language models and a Weaviate vector store using Testcontainers, then uses uno of the models to generate the embeddings for a set of texts.
+The code in `main.go` sets up and runs two containerized Ollama language models and a Weaviate vector store using Testcontainers, then uses one of the models to generate the embeddings for a set of texts.
 It then uses the Weaviate vector store to search for similar embeddings and generate text based on the augmented prompt using RAG.

 ### Main Functions